SumYg/sumyg.github.io/src/data/blog/elephantformer.md

 ## 🎯 Project Overview

-ElephantFormer is a sophisticated AI system that learns to play [Elephant Chess](link to wiki) using modern Transformer architecture.
+ElephantFormer is a sophisticated AI system that learns to play [Elephant Chess](https://en.wikipedia.org/wiki/Xiangqi) using modern Transformer architecture.
 Unlike traditional chess engines that rely on hand-crafted evaluation functions and minimax algorithms, ElephantFormer learns strategic patterns directly from game data through deep learning.

+### Motivation & Prior Work

+While powerful traditional engines like [Pikafish](https://github.com/official-pikafish/Pikafish) — a state-of-the-art xiangqi engine adapted from Stockfish that combines alpha-beta search with neural network evaluation — dominate competitive play, this project explores an alternative approach: end-to-end learning of chess strategy using pure Transformer architecture.

+By treating chess as a sequence modeling problem, ElephantFormer aims to capture the nuanced patterns of strategic play without explicit game tree search, offering insights into how modern language model architectures can be adapted for complex strategic games.

 <div class="project-stats">
   <div class="stat">